 Arguably his most memorable triumph however would come in 2011 when he defeated rising star Judd Trump 18-15 to at the time become only the third player to have won the World Championship at the Crucible on four or more occasions.

-Despite failing to add to his nine triple crown titles since his victory against Trump, Higgins has remained an established force at the top of the sport, claiming a further six ranking event titles, as well as the Champion of Champions on 2016.
+Despite failing to add to his nine triple crown titles since his victory against Trump, Higgins has remained an established force at the top of the sport, claiming a further seven ranking event titles, as well as the Champion of Champions on 2016.

 The Scot also reached the final of the World Championship on three consecutive occasions from 2017-2019, losing to Mark Selby, Mark Williams and Judd Trump respectively.
 In 2021 he made it to the final of the Masters for the first time since his 2016 triumph, losing 10-8 to China’s Yan Bingtao.

 In 2019 he joined Stephen Maguire in the Scotland team which claimed glory at the World Cup in China.